Working with Adult Social Care clients

 If you are worried that a client is being abused, neglected or exploited, phone Health and Social Care Connect (HSCC) on 0345 60 80 191.

-We also provide training on identifying safeguarding concerns.
+We also provide training on identifying safeguarding concerns on the East Sussex Learning Portal.

 Mental capacity